Order of the Sacred Treasure: 7th class: abolished

-While established with the original induction of the First 6 classes, Class 7 has never been issued or given an official designation or design.

-Officially the Medal and its designation were abolished in 2003; there are no known recipients or issuances of this Medal in its original design from 1887.
+While established with the original induction of the first six classes, the 7th Class has never been issued or given an official designation or design.
+Officially the medal and its designation were abolished in 2003; there are no known recipients or issuances of this medal in its original design, since 1887.

 8th class: abolished

-While established with the original induction of the First 6 classes, Class 8 has never been issued or designated a design, like Class 7 Before it.

-Officially the Medal and its designation were abolished in 2003; there are no known recipients or issuances of this Medal in its original design from 1887.
+While established with the original induction of the first six classes, the 8th Class has never been issued or designated a design, like the 7th Class before it.
+Officially the medal and its designation were abolished in 2003; there are no known recipients or issuances of this medal in its original design since 1887.